I first wrote this post back in 2018 but have since made some updates.

 A short while later I finally got my first views of Glacier Peak, everything but the base covered by clouds.
-I popped out on top of the ridge just before 4pm and the views were mind boggling!
+I popped out on top of Miners Ridge just before 4pm and the views were mind boggling!
 Laid out before me was the North Cascades in all directions.
-Though stubborn clouds obscured everything above 6-7k, I still had incredible views of the Suiattle River Valley and the peaks towering above.
+Though stubborn clouds obscured everything above 6-7,000′ I still had incredible views of the Suiattle River Valley and the peaks towering above.

 I fully expected the lookout to be far away but instead it was right there.
 I headed over, making my way through a few small snow patches, and excitedly sat down for a break.

 I got to work setting up my tent in the only flat spot that wasn’t snow covered, which was right next to the front stairs of the lookout.
 I stuffed a bunch of snow into my water filter and hung it up to slowly melt out.
 Then I climbed up to the catwalk, sat down for a bit, and watched the clouds.

-In every direction it was perfect silence.
-I sat there for almost two hours, watching clouds race up the sides of the mountains while the sun tried valiantly to burn through.
-I got a few peek-a-boo views of Glacier but at 6,200’ without direct sun the late afternoon was getting quite chilly.
+In every direction was perfect silence and solitude.
+I sat there for two hours, watching clouds race up the sides of the mountains while the sun tried valiantly to burn through.
+I got a few peek-a-boo views of Glacier but at 6,200’ without direct sun, the late afternoon was getting quite chilly.

 I fixed my dinner around 6:30, pretty convinced at this point no one else would be joining me for the evening.
 The sun made a last futile attempt to burn through the clouds and for about 20 seconds I felt its warmth before it disappeared for good.
 A thick cloud/fog deck blew in, promptly eliminating the views.
 It got so cold that I retired to my tent and bundled myself inside my sleeping bag with some reading.
 Snuggled in my bag I was completely warm and cozy and dozed off in no time.